A message from VSAC: Our commitment to racial and social justice

 Decode the “financial-aid-speak” at vsac.org/finaidoffers.

-Hear first-hand how one Vermont student is navigating college financial aid letters by listening to VPR's Vermont Edition episode.
+Hear first-hand on VPR how one Vermont student is navigating college financial aid letters.

 NOTE: If you haven’t yet applied for financial aid, fill out both the FAFSA and the Vermont state grant.
 You won't know what you're eligible for if you don't complete the forms.
 There's money for college or training—but you have to apply!